umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

-### The Latest Form Feed Widget
+### The Latest From Feed Widget

-The Latest Form Feed Widget, is a tool that allows you to bring a thumbnail of a newsfeed to the page of your desire.
+The Latest From Feed Widget, is a tool that allows you to bring a thumbnail of a newsfeed to the page of your desire.
-Keep in mind that you will need an article or a gallery to link to in order for this widget to work as intended.
+Keep in mind that you will need an article or a gallery to link to in order for this Widget to work as intended.

 The widget allows you to set up a few things as mentioned below: